kinjisato/CarND-Traffic-Sign-Classifier-Project_ks_submit/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+As first, I picked one picture up from each classes, and also wrote the meaning of the signs from signnames.csv.

 ![alt text][image1]

+And second, I made distribution graphs for Training set, Validation set and Test test to confirm how many signs were included for each classed in the 3 sets.

+![alt text][image2]
+![alt text][image3]
+![alt text][image4]

 ### Design and Test a Model Architecture